baaki20/Hospital-Information-System/README.md

 1. Clone the repository.
 2. Configure PostgreSQL and execute the provided SQL script to create the database schema.
-3. Update database connection credentials in `DatabaseConnectionManager.java`.
+3. Update database connection credentials in `DatabaseConnectionManager.java` through a `db-config.properties` file.
 4. Build and run the JavaFX application.